How three states are moving to protect abortion rights after the fall of Roe v. Wade

 (NEW YORK) -- A week after the U.S. Supreme Court voted to strike down Roe v.
 Wade, ending a nearly 50-year precedent, several governors are moving to protect abortion rights in their states.

-On Friday, New York is expected to pass a constitutional amendment guaranteeing access to abortion during a special session initially called to rewrite state gun permit laws in the wake of another Supreme Court decision that rolled back the state's concealed carry restrictions.
+On Friday, New York's legislature passed a constitutional amendment guaranteeing access to abortion during a special session initially called to rewrite state gun permit laws in the wake of another Supreme Court decision that rolled back the state's concealed carry restrictions.

 The measure, which has been supported by Gov. Kathy Hochul, would codify the right to an abortion and the right to contraception in the state's constitution.
 It would also update the existing Equal Rights Amendment to extend protections to several new classes, including on the basis of sex (including sexual orientation, gender identity or expression, pregnancy, pregnancy outcomes, reproductive healthcare and autonomy), disability, national origin, ethnicity and age.

-The state Senate passed the measure Friday afternoon, sending it to the Assembly, which is also expected to pass it.
+The measure passed the state Assembly late Friday, after passing the state Senate earlier that day.
 An amendment to the state's constitution would ultimately be decided by voters in a referendum after passing two separately elected state legislatures.

-We refuse to stand idly by while the Supreme Court attacks the rights of New Yorkers.— Governor Kathy Hochul (@GovKathyHochul) July 1, 2022

-I am issuing a proclamation to add equal rights to the legislature’s extraordinary session agenda — to enshrine the right to abortion access in the State Constitution. pic.twitter.com/M3LIMkYAOT

 "We refuse to stand idly by while the Supreme Court attacks the rights of New Yorkers," Hochul said on Twitter while sharing a proclamation to add the equal rights resolution to the state legislature's session agenda on Friday.